-- Counsel for City Agencies: Conduct workplace investigations to assess claims of discrimination and harassment.
+- Conducted workplace investigations for City Agency to assess claims of discrimination and harassment.

-- Counsel for Nonprofit Organization: Defend complex employment lawsuit in federal court, including moving for and securing dismissal of four claims.
+- Defended complex employment lawsuit in federal court against Nonprofit Employer, including moving for and securing dismissal of four claims.

-- Counsel for Private Employer: Defend age discrimination, disability discrimination, and retaliation claims; Obtained favorable settlement through mediation.
+- Defended age discrimination, disability discrimination, and retaliation claims against Private Employer; Obtained favorable settlement through mediation.

-- Counsel for University: Mediate and defend age discrimination, retaliation, and breach of contract claims.
+- Mediated and defended age discrimination, retaliation, and breach of contract claims against University.

-- Counsel for Businesses Contracting with Federal Government: Advise on hiring practices, reasonable accommodations, and terminations.
+- Advised Businesses contracting with the federal government on hiring practices, reasonable accommodations, and terminations.

-- Counsel for Oregon Businesses in food services, hospitality, and retail: Advise on scheduling policies and compliance with Oregon’s Fair Work Week Act.
+- Advised Oregon Businesses in food services, hospitality, and retail on scheduling policies and compliance with Oregon’s Fair Work Week Act.

-- Counsel for Oregon Businesses that work across state lines: Advise on compliance with state sick leave laws and draft handbooks and policies.
+- Advised Oregon Businesses with operations across state lines on compliance with state sick leave laws; Drafted handbooks and policies.

-- Counsel for Small Businesses in the gig economy: Advise on independent contractor or employee distinction and draft independent contractor agreements.
+- Advised Small Businesses in the gig economy on independent contractor or employee distinction; Drafted independent contractor agreements.

-- Counsel for Businesses with injured employees: Advise on employment and workers’ compensation implications including retaliation and discrimination risk analysis, providing reasonable accommodations, and navigating the Oregon workers’ compensation system.
+- Advised Oregon Businesses with injured employees on employment and workers’ compensation implications including retaliation and discrimination risk analysis, providing reasonable accommodations, and navigating the Oregon workers’ compensation system.